OBOFoundry/OBOFoundry.github.io/ontology/uberon.md

 activity_status: active
 ---

 Uberon is an integrated cross-species ontology covering anatomical structures in animals.
-See the <a href="http://uberon.org">Uberon website</a> for more info, or read the <a href="http://genomebiology.com/2012/13/1/R5">Uberon paper in Genome Biology</a>.